Dev-Aditya-More/mental-health-support/README.md

 # MindFulSpace

-Something that you wanted from so long! this web application will make coping mental breakdown a breeze!
+Something that you needed from so long! this web application will make coping mental issue a breeze!

 ## Screenshots